JOBS FOR AMERICA'S GRADUATES PENNSYLVANIA

 After School Program

-Designed for young minds between the ages of 14 and 16, JAG's Afterschool Program, held twice a week, provides an invaluable opportunity to explore diverse career fields.
+Designed for young minds between the ages of 14 and 17, JAG's Afterschool Program, held once a week, provides an invaluable opportunity to explore diverse career fields.
 Our program is your bridge to college and career readiness, where students embark on an exciting journey to explore diverse career fields, empowering them to make informed choices and reach for their dreams.

 OUR LATEST NEWS